Rachel Breunlin, Co-founder & Director

 Since 2004, the Neighborhood Story Project's mission, "Our Stories Told By Us," has been one of the central guiding principles of my working life.
 During this time, I have co-written and edited 17 books, published academic articles, renovated an old corner store building, created exhibits and events related to our books and programming, and taught public culture and storytelling in the Department of Anthropology & Sociology at the University of New Orleans.

 When we first began the NSP, I had not been trained in the "collaborative" part of anthropology, but experienced a lot of happiness in the community organizing, vivid and complex storytelling, honesty, and unexpected connections that came together when we co-edited the work with our students and the people they interviewed for their books.
-As I was working with them to develop their stories and interviews, I also found that I often drew on my background in Africana and Feminist Studies.
+As I was working with them to develop their stories and interviews, I also found that I often drew on my background in Africana, Feminist, and Urban Studies.
 Created out of a struggle to share the complex perspectives of people across many bodies of water, Africana Studies demands that the cultures of Africa and the African diaspora are not just the subjects, but the authors and producers of cultural work.
 It was in Africana Studies that I also had an opportunity to study the role of art in day-to-day and ritual life, which is so central in New Orleans, and ultimately, many of our books.
 In editing and framing stories and photographs in our books, I pay attention to the production of knowledge, voice, and home languages in writing.
 How do we share the poetic details of personal points of view within larger historical moments?
 How we represent spoken English in the written form?
 How do we create dialogues that drive deeper narratives about place, ancestors, cultural production, and the lived experiences of race, gender, sexuality, and class?
 How do we deal with violence?
 How do we deal with change?